Realty Income Corp. (O) Stock Dips While Market Gains: Key Facts

-Analysts and investors alike will be keeping a close eye on the performance of Realty Income Corp. in its upcoming earnings disclosure.
-The company's earnings report is set to go public on February 20, 2024.
-The company is predicted to post an EPS of $1.02, indicating a 2% growth compared to the equivalent quarter last year.
-Our most recent consensus estimate is calling for quarterly revenue of $1.05 billion, up 18.26% from the year-ago period.
+The upcoming earnings release of Realty Income Corp. will be of great interest to investors.
+The company's earnings report is expected on February 20, 2024.
+The company's upcoming EPS is projected at $1.02, signifying a 2% increase compared to the same quarter of the previous year.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.05 billion, up 18.26% from the year-ago period.

-Additionally, investors should keep an eye on any recent revisions to analyst forecasts for Realty Income Corp.
-Such recent modifications usually signify the changing landscape of near-term business trends.
+It is also important to note the recent changes to analyst estimates for Realty Income Corp.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, there's been a 0.18% rise in the Zacks Consensus EPS estimate.
-Currently, Realty Income Corp. is carrying a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.18% higher within the past month.
+At present, Realty Income Corp. boasts a Zacks Rank of #3 (Hold).

-In terms of valuation, Realty Income Corp. is presently being traded at a Forward P/E ratio of 12.81.
-Its industry sports an average Forward P/E of 12.86, so one might conclude that Realty Income Corp. is trading at a discount comparatively.
+Investors should also note Realty Income Corp.'s current valuation metrics, including its Forward P/E ratio of 12.28.
+This valuation marks a discount compared to its industry's average Forward P/E of 13.09.

 The REIT and Equity Trust - Retail industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 56, putting it in the top 23% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 41, which puts it in the top 17% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report